osmandapp/docs/content/osmand/map/map-context-menu.md

 ## Actions

 ### Directions
+You can easily get a route from your location to the selected point (or reverse) by clicking the 'Direction' button in the context menu.
 ### Share
+You can share a selected point or object with another user by simply tap on the share icon in the Context menu.
 ### Search

 ### * Create POI

 In the table below there are all "Actions" of "Map Context menu" for chosen point on the map.

 |Detail | Description |